opensearch-project/documentation-website/_analyzers/token-filters/edge-ngram.md

 nav_order: 120
 ---
 # Edge n-gram token filter
-The `edge_ngram` token filter is very similar to `ngram` token filter where a particular string is split into a substrings of different length.
+The `edge_ngram` token filter is very similar to the `ngram` token filter, where a particular string is split into substrings of different lengths.
 The `edge_ngram` token filter, however, generates n-grams (substrings) only from the beginning (edge) of a token.
-It's particularly useful in scenarios like autocomplete or prefix matching, where you want to match the start of words or phrases as the user types them.
+It's particularly useful in scenarios like autocomplete or prefix matching, where you want to match the beginning of words or phrases as the user types them.

 ## Parameters